 What Does an Audiologist Treat?

-Did you know that almost all types of hearing loss are treatable by an audiologist?
+Did you know that almost all types of hearing loss and symptoms related to vestibular disorders are treatable by an audiologist?
 Audiologists treat and help individuals manage many hearing and balance conditions including:

 - Sensorineural Hearing Loss